Chris Crouch was anti-vaccine. Now his pregnant wife had covid, and he faced a terrible choice.

 If doctors delivered the baby now, they told him, she would have the best shot at surviving.
 But the baby was so premature that it would almost certainly die.
 If Chris waited, he could lose them both.

-As the pandemic enters its third year, untold numbers of Americans have agonized over such treatment questions that may mean life or death for their loved ones.
-Confronting the possible loss of a spouse or life partner is invariably painful, but with covid-19, the severity and suddenness of the illness and the isolation from friends and family has compounded the torment.
+As the pandemic enters its third year, untold numbers of Americans have agonized over such treatment questions that could mean life or death for their loved ones.
+Confronting the possible loss of a spouse or life partner is invariably painful, but with covid-19, the severity and suddenness of the illness and the isolation from friends and family have compounded the torment.

 The choice in front of Chris was a deeply personal one that only he could make.